YM-Solutions-Official/CodeClash.AI/README.md

 This rebuild focuses on doing one thing well first: a clean, minimal competitive coding experience.
 No feature overload.
 No premature complexity.

-## Core Idea (Week 1)
+## Core Idea (Week 2)
-- Two users join the same room
-- The room creator starts the match
-- Both users receive the same problem
-- A countdown timer begins
-- Users write code privately
-- Users submit before time runs out
-- A winner is declared
+- Code running and submitting
+- Improve page UI
+- Auth Functionality

 ## Tech Stack